 T is the length of the flash (seconds).

-Figure XXX shows the Modified Allard visual impulse response function, q(t), plotted as a function of time.
+Figure 1shows the Modified Allard visual impulse response function, q(t), plotted as a function of time.

+Figure 1 Graphical representation of the Modified Allard Method Visual Impulse Function, q(t)

 The convolution can be obtained by calculating sum-products of the two functions, I(t) and the q(t) function, as the reverse q(t) function is moved along relative to I(t).
 This method is suitable for discrete data sets as obtained by digitised measurements of time-resolved flash data and gives rise to the discrete equation:

 itj=k=0NI(tk)∙q(tj-tk)